GWerner123/to-do-list-mobile/README.md

 # to-do-list-mobile
-A mobile to-do list app
+A mobile to-do list app for iOS